-When shopping for electric hoists, there are a lot of different options, and not much that sets them apart.
+When shopping for electric hoists, there are many different options, but only a little that sets them apart.

 Measuring Things Up

-It’s critical to make sure that your garage ceiling can support the weight of the hoist AND the weight of whatever you’re going to hang from it.
+It’s critical to ensure that your garage ceiling can support the weight of the hoist and whatever you will hang from it.

 The “H” Frame